ashn-dot-dev/site/src/recipes/mains/hobo-packs.md

 fat, or (2) poke holes in the bottom of the foil with a knife to let the fat drain from the hobo packs into the pan, and then pour this fat out halfway through baking.

+## Variations

+### Vegetarian Portobello-Patty Hobo Packs

+Substitute the hamburger patty with a large portobello mushroom coated in warmed butter or olive oil.
+Sprinkle a bit of Italian seasoning, salt, and pepper on top of the portobello mushroom before adding the rest of the vegetables.
+The portobello mushroom will shrink in size at it bakes, so you may want to compensate by adding additional potato and carrot slices.
+Top the veggie mixture with some fresh rosemary leaves and more Italian seasoning before sealing in aluminum foil.
+Bake for 35-40 minutes instead of 1 hour as the portobello patty will cook significantly faster than a beef patty.
+As the mushroom bakes it will release a lot of moisture, so you may want to poke holes in the bottom of the foil to let the water drain from the hobo pack in a similar fashion to the fatty patties from the notes above.